 In addition, including references to documentation and videos for each task can ensure they understand the process.

-Depending on the nature of the approval process, there may be integration required with existing systems including CRM, ERP, Finance, HRIS, etc. For instance, once an expense request is approved you may want to update your finance system with the amount.
-The approval system should allow for integration with these kinds of systems via an open API.
+Depending on the approval process, integration may be required with existing systems, including CRM, ERP, Finance, HRIS, etc. For instance, once an expense request is approved, you may want to update your finance system with the amount.
+The approval system should allow integration with these systems via an open API.

-With Integrify, non-technical business users can quickly build approval forms and routing workflows with a drag and drop interface.
+Integrify enables non-technical business users to quickly build approval forms and routing workflows with a drag-and-drop interface.
 Users can:

-We have a variety of resources to help you on your journey to an automated approval process.
+We have a library of resources to help you on your journey to an automated workplace.

-To see how quickly you can begin automating approvals of any kind, request a demonstration or trial of Integrify.
+To see how quickly you can begin automating approvals of any kind, request a demonstration or trial of Integrify's approval software.